 Textile Design is ideal for students who enjoy practical work such as drawing, designing and physically making things.
 The subject is suited to anyone with curiosity, creative flair and an eagerness to explore ideas.
-You do not need to have studied Art at GCSE, although it is beneficial.
+You do not need to have studied Art or Textile Design at GCSE, although it is beneficial.